-- Umbrella votive holder - These wire votive holders are curved, so they will fit around your outdoor table umbrella.
-The two semi-circle pieces fit together, creating a seamless ring.
-The set also includes clear glass votive candle holders that fit inside the wire base.
+- Umbrella votive holder - This wire votive holder is designed to fit around your outdoor table umbrella.
+The set also includes six clear glass votive candle holders that fit inside the wire base.

-- Red glass hurricane holder - Red glass gives off a warm glow, and makes your table look very pretty.
-This stand with three hurricane holders would be perfect for an elegant outdoor dinner party.
+- Red glass hurricane holders - Red glass gives off a warm glow, and makes your table look very pretty.
+This set of hurricane votive holders would be perfect for an elegant outdoor dinner party.